ermelinda-q/PFDA/assignments/README.md

 ├── assignment_6_weather.ipynb      # main file for the week 6 assignment.
 └── test.txt                        # test file uploaded at the start of the module.
 ```
+***

+## About the Assignments

+There are four weekly assignments for the *Programming for Data Analytics* module, part of the *Computer Science for Data Analytics* program.
+The assignments involve reading data from `.csv` files, analyzing it, and creating visualizations like graphs and pie charts.
+This files are created using Python, in `.ipynb` Jupyter Notebook and `.py` formats.
+This repository showcases practical skills in working with data and creating visual insights.

+**Week 2 Assignment**
+_File Name: assignment2-weather.ipynb_

+***

 ## Get Started